-- The Head Teacher is responsible for monitoring and evaluating the progress of all pupils and for making strategic decisions which maximize their ability to learn. - The Head Teacher and the Governing Body will delegate the day-to-day implementation of this policy to the Special Educational Needs Coordinator (SENDCO). - The Head Teacher will be informed of the progress of all SEND pupils and any issues with regard to the school's provision in this regard through; - 1.
+- The SEL and SLT are responsible for monitoring and evaluating the progress of all pupils and for making strategic decisions which maximise their ability to learn. - The SEL and SLT and the Directors/Trustees will delegate the day-to-day implementation of this policy to the Special Educational Needs Coordinator (SENDCO). - The SEL and SLT will be informed of the progress of all SEND pupils and any issues with regard to the school's provision in this regard through; - 1.
 Analysis of the whole-school pupil progress tracking systems - 2.
 Maintenance and analysis of a provision map for SEND - 3.
 Pupil progress meetings with individual teachers (may be delegated to SLT members) - 4.
 Regular meetings with the SENDCO and related teams - 5.
 Discussions with pupils and parents